Royal Flag of King Rama IX

-If December 5 falls on a weekend, the holiday will be observed on the following Monday.
+If 5 December falls on a weekend, the holiday will be observed on the following Monday.

-Despite being a constitutional monarch, and not legally being allowed a role in politics, Bhumibol has made several decisive interventions in the Thai political sphere and has been credited with helping facilitate Thailand's transition to democracy in the 1990s.
+Despite being a constitutional monarch, and not legally being allowed a role in politics, Bhumibol made several decisive interventions in the Thai political sphere and has been credited with helping facilitate Thailand's transition to democracy in the 1990s.

 The holiday itself is a colourful affair.
-Buildings across Thailand will display flags, bunting and portraits of the King, while around the Grand Palace area of Bangkok, the streets are decorated with thousands of marigolds.
+Buildings across Thailand will display flags, bunting and portraits of the late King, while around the Grand Palace area of Bangkok, the streets are decorated with thousands of marigolds.